findmypast/frontend-guild/codewars/README.md

 Here is some information about [how to create a kata](https://github.com/Codewars/codewars.com/wiki/Tutorial%3A-Create-Your-First-Kata) from Codewars.

+You need 75+ honor points to create a kata.

 We can also create and share katas.
 We can keep track of FMP codewars katas by placing them under this directory.
 For example